Italian Almond Cookies

 italian almond cookies on a baking sheet.

 • Almond flour.
-Make sure to use blanched almond flour instead of almond meal, which would make the cookies too crumbly.
+Make sure to use blanched almond flour instead of almond meal, as the latter would make the cookies too crumbly.

 • Sugar.
-I recommend using white sugar instead of brown sugar, which would change the delicate flavor and texture.
+I recommend using white sugar instead of brown sugar, as brown sugar can affect the crisp edges we’re looking for.

 • Powdered sugar.
 For dusting the cookies.